 The Group of the People of Sunnah for Preaching and Jihad, more commonly known as Boko Haram, which translates as “Western education is sinful”, is a Nigeria-based Sunni jihadist militant organisation.
 Since 2009 and the death in police custody of its founder Mohammed Yusuf Boko Haram has carried out many acts of violence, kidnappings and bombings.
 More than 20,000 people are estimated to have been killed in northeastern Nigeria since the insurgency began, while nearly two million others have been driven from their homes.
 In 2014 the group captured control of swathes of territory and declared an Islamic state; it frequently attacks churches and mosques.
 Targeted by the Multinational Joint Task Force which includes forces from Benin, Cameroon, Chad, Niger and Nigeria, Boko Haram lost ground as a result of military defeats and has become factionalised.
 But in recent months it has intensified attacks on military bases in Borno and nearby Yobe state, undermining claims by the military that they have the upper hand.

 A Muslim tribe believed to be the largest semi-nomadic group in the world, the Fulani are found across West and Central Africa.
 In Nigeria, some continue to live as semi-nomadic herders, while others have moved to cities.
 The pastoralists herd their animals across vast tracts of land.
 The Boko Haram insurgency and increasing desertification have forced herders to leave their traditional grazing lands in the north and move south into traditionally Christian farming areas in search of grazing land and water.
 A militant minority of heavily armed Fulani have carried out a wave of brutal attacks on Christian communities in the central belt where churches and homes have been destroyed, and locals killed or forced to flee.
-The Global Terrorism Index 2018 reports a "dramatic increase in violence involving Fulani extremists".
+The Global Terrorism Index 2019 reports a "substantial escalation of violence by Fulani extremists".
 3.)
 Such attacks have fuelled the belief that the Islamic militants are intent on the genocide of the Christian population.
 According to Amnesty International,

 at least 3,641 people were killed in attacks and reprisal attacks involving farmers and Fulani herders between January 2016 and October 2018, 57 percent of them (2,075) in 2018 alone.
 4.)